 We ultimately decided, therefore, to concentrate our efforts on creating activities that enrich the lives of people with dementia.
 One of the reasons we choose this was because a close family member of the co-founders lived with Alzheimer’s for the last years of her life.
 One of us (the mother in the mother-daughter team) was her primary caregiver until more intensive memory care became required.

-Using the amazing feedback from our first testers and a few experts in dementia care, we went back to the drawing board and built a prototype of a whole new activity system, called Memory Spark.
+Using the amazing feedback from our first testers and a few experts in dementia care, we went back to the drawing board and built a prototype of a whole new activity system, called Memory Series.
 This new activity system is designed to stimulate the brain, jog memories, and spark conversations about those memories.
-We hope Memory Spark will invigorate the user’s mind and strengthen their social engagement, key elements to a great quality of life for folks living with dementia.
+We hope the Memory Series will invigorate the user’s mind and strengthen their social engagement, key elements to a great quality of life for folks living with dementia.

-We’re currently still developing Memory Spark, but if you’re interested in staying updated on our progress, just fill out the form on our Contact page.
+We’re currently still developing the Memory Series, but if you’re interested in staying updated on our progress, just fill out the form on our Contact page.

-At some point in my late teens, early 20’s, I started getting more involved in the lives of the seniors in my family and involving them more in mine.
-Their personalities would shine and I could see teenage hearts still beating in those old bodies.
-I noticed at some point that they would say yes to just about any activity - they were just glad to be included, and I became determined to really see them and not just let them molder in the corner.
+Hi!
+I’m Miriam.
+I’m in my mid-40s now, but in my late teens I started getting more involved in the lives of the seniors in my life and involving them more in mine.
+Their personalities would come out, and I could see the teenage hearts beating in their older bodies.
+At some point, I realized that they would say yes to just about any activity - they were so glad to be included, and I became determined to really see them and not just let them be shoved off in the corner like old furniture.

-Melanie and I first met about this project over drinks at Hungry Tiger Too in Portland in the winter of 2018.
-She and her mom had come up with a cool idea and she’d heard I loved seniors.
-I am so grateful that our friend Steph introduced us, because Goose Hollow Studios is the next step in the manifestation of my passion and interest, an opportunity to participate in building a new business model around something I love, while surrounding myself with people that inspire me every day.
-This project has added a wonderful new dimension to the way I’m engaging with seniors by providing an opportunity to build something with them.
+Melanie and I met about the first iteration of the apps over drinks at a dark Portland bar in the winter of 2018.
+She and her mom had come up with a cool idea to make activity apps to engage seniors, and a mutual friend had mentioned that I loved seniors.
+So, we talked about apps and older folks, and the future and the coldness of profit-driven capitalism, and here we are!
+I am so grateful that our introduced us because Goose Hollow Studios (GHS) is a wonderful new step in both my professional and personal lives, an opportunity to participate in building a new business model around something I love, while surrounding myself with people who inspire me every day.
+Working with GHS has added an exciting new dimension to the way I’m engaging with seniors, and I am excited to share this journey with you!

 To counter this trend, we decided to focus on creating fun and engaging apps for seniors, specifically those living with dementia.
-We know the brain is malleable and using it keeps it strong.
-We know there are stories waiting to be shared, memories waiting to be re-lived, and new memories waiting to be made!
-Memory Spark is a tool that can help tickle out those moments.
-Goose Hollow Studios is on a mission to give senior tech needs and interests the attention they deserve.
+We know the brain is flexible and using it regularly keeps it strong.
+Our apps are tools that can help inspire special moments: stimulating the brain with stories to share, memories to be re-lived, and new memories to be made.
+Goose Hollow Studios is on a mission to give senior-oriented tech the attention they deserve.

 At a meeting of a senior-focused group here in Portland, during various discussions about innovation and aging well, one phrase stood out: